Are you a romantic when it comes to things like Valentine’s Day?

 This print is called “Mates for Life” and came from Uncommon Goods.

 (This is not an affiliate; I just linked it for your convenience.
-There are a couple of affiliates later in the post.)
+There are a couple of affiliates later in the post.
+You can find my full disclosure here.)

 This poster showcases drawings of animals who have one mate for life and includes their Latin and their common names.
 It is a print that’s on really nice matte paper and I made the frame for it myself.